mjhea0/meteor-in-action/readme.md

 ## Testing Framework

 Since both client and server code are interconnected, we want to be able to write test cases that target both the client and server.
 [Laika](http://arunoda.github.io/laika/) is by far the best framework for this.

+For this reason, your tests will run bit slower.

 Before installing Laika, make sure you have [Node.js](http://nodejs.org/), [PhantomJS](http://phantomjs.org/download.html), and [MongoDB](http://docs.mongodb.org/manual/installation/) installed.
 Also, run [`mongod`](http://docs.mongodb.org/v2.2/reference/mongod/) in a seperate terminal window.